Scripted Installation

 --extensions

-Accepts a comma-separated list (without spaces) of extensions that should be installed along with the Lightweight Kubernetes inventory agent.
+Accepts a comma-separated list (without spaces) of extensions that should be installed along with the Lightweight Kubernetes Inventory Agent.
 Extensions support optional features that need additional cluster permissions, or leverage third-party software that may (or may not) be installed in the cluster.
 They are defined by .yaml files found in the install/extensions subdirectory of the downloaded archive.
 Available extensions are:

 • ancestry — For future expansion, and not currently supported in the web interface of IT Asset Management.
 As defined in the ancestry.yaml file, this: